 Salt and pepper to taste

 Get yo salad on!
 Mash (or pulse in a food processor) the chick peas until there’s only a few rogue whole ones left – you want a nice consistency that’s starting to hold together.
 Once that’s done mix all the other ingredients in very well – give it a taste for seasoning (and maybe you’re into more mayo, more mustard, or something?), but otherwise you’re good to go.
 Spread a bunch on a nice baguette, throw some lettuce & tomato on there, and you’re golden!

 These are the two fave times I’ve veganised food:

 ♥ Hungarian – a big feast cooked up with a (then) vegan friend and an omni friend.

 ♥ and Australian – cooked by a vegan friend here in Toronto with my consultation.

 Thanks!
-Check out Nicole’s daily photo blog: Brain Jumble.
-There are some SUPER excellent photos to be seen.
+Check out Nicole’s blog: The Whole Nicole.
+There are some SUPER excellent photos to be seen amongst her wordage.
 Natural composition skills FTW.